secretstartups/handbook/product/ux/how-we-work/index.html.md

 Backups are responsible for addressing critical UX work while a designer is away.
 Critical UX work is defined as any work that addresses an outage, a broken feature with no workaround, or the current workaround is unacceptable.
 If a backup begins to feel overwhelmed with workload, they should immediately reach out to their manager for help.
 Your manager will be able to help further delegate tasks when necessary.

-When taking time off, be sure to [communicate it with other people](/handbook/paid-time-off/#communicating-your-time-off) and ensure your [PTO is synced with the UX calendar](#syncing-pto-by-deel-with-google-calendar).
+When taking time off, be sure to [communicate it with other people](/handbook/paid-time-off/#communicating-your-time-off) and ensure your [PTO is synced with the UX calendar](#syncing-time-off-by-deel-with-google-calendar).

 When returning to work, you are not responsible for responding to every To Do that accrued while you were away.
 Utilizing a tool such as [PTO Tanuki](https://gitlab.com/yorickpeterse/pto-tanuki) helps reduce outdated mentions upon returning.

 ### Coverage during time off

-No matter how much time off you are taking: Always use [PTO by Deel](/handbook/paid-time-off/#pto-by-deel) to set a role for your backup person during your PTO, and add the [UX Calendar](https://calendar.google.com/calendar/embed?src=gitlab.com_9psh26fha3e4mvhlrefusb619k%40group.calendar.google.com) (_internal only_) to your settings (its calendar ID is in the Google Calendar settings), so your PTO events are visible to everyone in the department.
+No matter how much time off you are taking: Always use [Time Off by Deel](/handbook/paid-time-off/#time-off-by-deel) to set a role for your backup person during your PTO, and add the [UX Calendar](https://calendar.google.com/calendar/embed?src=gitlab.com_9psh26fha3e4mvhlrefusb619k%40group.calendar.google.com) (_internal only_) to your settings (its calendar ID is in the Google Calendar settings), so your PTO events are visible to everyone in the department.

 **If you are taking at least 1 week off:** In the GitLab Design project, open a new issue using the [UX Coverage template](https://gitlab.com/gitlab-org/gitlab-design/-/blob/master/.gitlab/issue_templates/UX%20Coverage.md) and list the priorities and issues that the responsible backups need to cover while you are on PTO.